Key Stage 2 National Test scores explained

 What information will parents receive from school?

-In writing, which is based on teacher assessment against a strict set of criteria, a Year 6 child will be judged to be working at:
+In writing, which is based on teacher assessment against a strict set of criteria, a Year 6 child will be judged to be:

 What should I do if my child hasn’t reached ‘the expected standard’?

-In their Information for Parents document, the Department for Education say:
+In their Information for Parents document, the Department for Education says:

 ‘There is no reason to worry.
 The government wants to make sure every child has mastered the basics, so they can do well in life.
 It is important to understand how well your child is doing in these basic skills as early as possible.
 The results of the tests and teacher assessments help teachers identify where children might need extra help so they can work with secondary schools to put extra support in place.’